-Proposal 1 (c) - David R. Carlucci
+Proposal 1(a) - David R. Carlucci

-Mr. Carlucci, age 60, has been a director since June, 2013 and is Chair of our Human Resources and Compensation Committee.
-Mr. Carlucci was President and Chief Operating Officer of IMS Health from October 2002 until January 2005, when he was named Chief Executive Officer and President.
+Mr. Carlucci, age 63, has been a director since June 2013 and is Chair of our Human Resources and Compensation Committee.
+Mr. Carlucci was President and Chief Operating Officer of IMS Health Incorporated, an information services company, from October 2002 until January 2005, when he was named Chief Executive Officer and President.
 He became Chairman the following year.
 Mr. Carlucci retired from IMS Health in December 2010.
-Mr. Carlucci held several senior executive level positions at IBM from 1976 to 2002, including responsibilities for operations in the U.S., Canada, and Latin America.
-Mr. Carlucci has been a director and Chairman of the Human Resources and Compensation Committee for MasterCard International since 2006.
+Mr. Carlucci held several senior executive level positions at IBM from 1976 to 2002, including responsibilities for operations in the U.S., Canada and Latin America.
+Mr. Carlucci has been a director of MasterCard International since 2006 and served as Chairman of its Human Resources and Compensation Committee from 2006 to 2014.
 Mr. Carlucci also served as a member of the advisory board of Mitsui USA, one of the world's most diversified comprehensive trading, investment and service companies.
-Mr. Carlucci received a B.A. in political science from the University of Rochester, Mr. Carlucci's qualifications to serve on our Board include his significant experience as an executive and/or board member of publicly traded and private companies.
+Mr. Carlucci's qualifications to serve on our Board include his significant experience as an executive and/or board member of publicly traded and private companies.

-Proposal 1 (d) - J. Martin Carroll
+Proposal 1(b) - J. Martin Carroll

-Mr. Carroll, age 65, has been a director since June, 2013 and is Chair of our Compliance Committee.
-Mr. Carroll served as President and Chief Executive Officer of Boehringer Ingelheim Corporation and of Boehringer Pharmaceuticals, Inc. from 2003 until 2011 and as a director of Boehringer Ingelheim Corporation from 2003 until December 2012.
-Mr. Carroll joined the organization in 2002 as President of Boehringer Pharmaceuticals, Inc. Mr. Carroll worked at Merck & Company, Inc. from 1976 to 2001.
+Mr. Carroll, age 68, has been a director since June 2013 and is Chair of our Compliance Committee and a member of our Nominating and Governance and Portfolio Committees.
+He served as President and Chief Executive Officer of Boehringer Ingelheim Corporation and of Boehringer Pharmaceuticals, Inc. from 2003 until 2011 and as a director of Boehringer Ingelheim Corporation from 2003 until December 2012.
+He joined the organization in 2002 as President of Boehringer Pharmaceuticals, Inc. Mr. Carroll worked at Merck & Company, Inc. from 1976 to 2001.
 From 1972 to 1976, Mr. Carroll served in the United States Air Force where he attained the rank of Captain.
-Mr. Carroll served as a director of Durata Therapeutics, Inc. from August, 2014 until November of 2014 when it was acquired by Actavis and as a director of Vivus, Inc. from May 2013 until September 2014.
-Mr. Carroll received a B.A. in accounting & economics from the College of the Holy Cross and a M.B.A. from Babson College.
+He has served as a director of Therapeutics MD, Inc. since March 2015, as a director of Catalent Pharma Solutions since July 2015 and served as a director of Inotek from March 2016 and as Chairman of Inotek from June 2016 until January 2018.
+Mr. Carroll served as a director of Durata Therapeutics, Inc. from August 2014 until November 2014 when it was acquired by Actavis and as a director of Vivus, Inc. from May 2013 until September 2014.
 Mr. Carroll's qualifications to serve on our Board include his significant experience in leadership positions at pharmaceutical companies.

-Proposal 1 (e) - Diane H. Gulyas
+Proposal 1(c) - Paul R. Carter